iterative/dvc.org/content/docs/command-reference/get-url.md

 usage: dvc get-url [-h] [-q | -v] url [out]

 positional arguments:
-  url                   Location of the data to download.
-                        See supported URLs below.
-  out                   Destination path to put files in
+  url            (See supported URLs in the description.) out            Destination path to put files in.
 ```

 ## Description